sawyerthemiller/nitro-type-pwner/README.md

 # Cosmetics
 The mod adds two new cars (The Griswold Family Truckster, and General Beauregard) to the game.
 Any modifications done are purely client side and may not be able to be used server sided.
 Exploits like that existed long ago, but were closed shortly after made public.
 All mods are done purely through CSS or JS, and unlike the previous 'data injection' method found in other scripts, should be permanent as long as the scripts are kept on.

-About the old data injection method, it still does work, but is very fickle, sometimes needs multiple page restarts to fix, and even then only laste for a split second in most cases...
+About the old data injection method, it still does work, but is very fickle, sometimes needs multiple page restarts to fix, and even then only lasts for a split second in most cases...

 # Requirements for Chrome or Firefox
 1. Tampermonkey or Violentmonkey or Greasemonkey